-- Use anonymous, disposable email addresses (such as those supplied by Tor Mail)
+- Use anonymous, disposable email addresses.

-- Never reveal personal information such as your real name, address, or phone number
+- Never reveal personal information, such as your real name, address, or phone number.

-A mixer service basically anonymises your Bitcoins by swapping them with multiple other users, making it very difficult (but not impossible for a determined investigator) to follow the chain back to you.
+A mixer service basically anonymizes your Bitcoins by swapping them with multiple other users, making it very difficult (but not impossible for a determined investigator) to follow the chain back to you.
 Services such as this are, of course, not free (Blockchain.info for example charges a 0.5% fee).

 2. Use pre-paid credit cards